rhaslund/labguides/vbr-9.5u3/module-03/content.md

-Module 2: Deployment
+Module 2: Initial Configuration
 ---
-**This lab is expected to last a maximum of X minutes including lab launch.**
+**This lab is expected to last a maximum of 40 minutes including lab launch.**

 # Lab 3.1: Connecting virtual infrastructure servers